bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_2.md

 Another information the dataset contain is the block percentile fee rate, considering `r_i` to be the rate of the `ith` transaction in a block, `q_k` is the fee rate value such that for each transaction in a block `r_i` < `q_k` returns the `k%` transactions in the block that are paying lower fees.

 Percentiles are not used to feed the model but to filter some outliers tx.
 Removing this observations is controversial at best and considered cheating at worse.
-However, it should be considered that bitcoin core `estimatesmartfee` doesn't even bother to give estimation for the next block, we think this is due to the fact that many transactions that are confirming in the next block are huge overestimation [^overestimation], or clearly errors like [this one] we found when we started logging data.
+However, it should be considered that Bitcoin Core `estimatesmartfee` doesn't even bother to give estimation for the next block, we think this is due to the fact that many transactions that are confirming in the next block are huge overestimation [^overestimation], or clearly errors like [this one] we found when we started logging data.
 These outliers are a lot for transactions confirming in the next block (`confirms_in=1`), less so for `confirms_in=2`, mostly disappeared for `confirms_in=3` or more.
 It's counterintuitive that overestimation exist for `confirms_in>1`, by definition an overestimation is a fee rate way higher than needed, so how is possible that an overestimation doesn't enter the very next block?
 There are a couple of reasons why a block is discovered without containing a transaction with high fee rate:
 * network latency: my node saw the transaction but the miner didn't see that transaction yet,
 * block building latency: the miner saw the transaction, but didn't finish to rebuild the block template or decided it's more efficient to finish a cycle on the older block template.